top of page

 Two years later, in 1973, one of the sisters became principal, and by 1975, the school had once again taken on the characteristics of a parochial school.
 Monsignor Francis Fazzalaro was Pastor, and Sr. Frances Papp, as principal, led the initial accreditation of the school in 1976.

 Mrs. Dian Smith Lopez Hyatt, who was a long time teacher and assistant principal at St. Lawrence, became principal in 1997.
-She has continued to lead the school in this capacity for over ten years, encouraging a spirit of harmony not only among the diverse population of the school, but also among the parish entities.
+She lead the school in this capacity for over forty years, encouraging a spirit of harmony not only among the diverse population of the school, but also among the parish entities.

 bottom of page